Why Perform Spray Dryer Crack Inspections?

 Leave your quotation request & our expert will get in touch with you soon.

-A complete spray dryer inspection, including repairs, can be carried out within 24/48 hours, ensuring that your downtime is minimised and you are quickly back into production. *
+A complete spray dryer crack testing, including repairs, can be carried out within 24/48 hours, ensuring that your downtime is minimised and you are quickly back into production.*

 - At Bioscan, we determine the best access method to use.
 Our bespoke gantry platform, rope access, ladders, or a combination.
-This ensures that no scaffolding is required and Bioscan’s technicians can perform an efficient project.
+This ensures that no scaffolding is required and Bioscan’s technicians can perform efficient spray dryer maintenance.

-- 100% inspection surface coverage using Bioscan’s electromagnetic scanning technology.
-With this technology, it enables us to detect non-visible cracks/defects and there are no dyes/chemicals required.
-Therefore, it is a cleaner and more accurate inspection method compared to our competitors.
+- 100% inspection surface coverage using Bioscan’s electromagnetic crack scanning technology.
+With this technology it enables us to detect non-visible cracks/defects, and there are no dyes/chemicals required.
+Therefore, it is a cleaner and more accurate inspection method compared to our competitors’.

 - Our fully qualified and competent welders perform the required repair and polishing works to meet food grade standards (client may also use their on-site or local welders)

-- Re-inspection of any repaired areas.
-This is critical to ensure that after the welding and polishing process, no further cracks/defects have apparated in the HAZ (heat affected zone)
+- Repeat the inspection of any repaired areas.
+This is critical to ensure that after the welding and polishing process, no further cracks/defects have appeared in the HAZ (heat-affected zone)

 - Removal of all tools/equipment from the spray dryer and handed back to the client for CIP and production.